Nebulanomi/05.Azure_Networking_Exercises/README.md

         IP address: "The vWANs Public IP"; Address space: "10.64.0.0/16"; BGP: "Enabled"; ASN: "65515"; BGP Peer ID address: "The vWANs BGP peer IP".

-    9. Added a new "Connection" with the "OnPrem" VNG and the LNG of the "Hub" vWAN.
+    9. Added a new "Site-to-Site" Connection with the "OnPrem" VNG and the LNG of the "Hub" vWAN.
-        Note: PSK & IKE Protocol must be the same.
+        Note: PSK & IKE Protocol must be the same & BGP peer enabled.

     10. Verified that the status of the connection changed to "Connected" on both sides.
     11. Deleted everything related to the "Hub" GW and its connections to the "Vnet1" vNET from the previous lab.
-    12. Created a connection between the "vWAN Hub" and "Vnet1" in "Virtual Network Connections" and thats its connection is "Succeeded".
+    12. Created a connection between the "vWAN Hub" and "Vnet1" in "Virtual Network Connections" with everything as default.
+    13. Verified that the connection is "Succeeded".
-    13. Verified that the "topology" of the vWAN is correct.
+    14. Verified that the "topology" of the vWAN is correct.
-    14. Verified the "Hub" status as "Succeeded" & shows "1 VPN site connected".
+    15. Verified the "Hub" status as "Succeeded" & shows "1 VPN site connected".
-    15. Verified that the "VPN site" has "Site Provisioning Status" as "Provisioned".
+    16. Verified that the "VPN site" has "Site Provisioning Status" as "Provisioned".
+    17. Verified that pinging from the "On-Prem" VM to the private IP of the "Mgmt" Vm was successful.
+    18. Created a new "Branch2" vnet with IP range 10.129.0.0/16 and subnet 10.129.1.0/24.
+    19. Created a "Gateway subnet" with IP range 10.129.0.0/24.
+    20. Created a VPN GW:

+        Gateway type: "VPN"; VPN type: "Route-based"; SKU: "VpnGW1"; Generation: "Generation1"; virtual network: "Branch2";
+        Public IP address: "Create new";
+        Enable active-active mode: "Disabled";
+        Configure BGP: "Enabled";
+        ASN: "65003";

+    21. Added a new virtual WAN "Hub2" Hub in another region with IP range 10.65.0.0/16.
+    22. Created a new VPN GW in in the new Hub.
+    23. Created a new "VPN Site":

+        Device vendor: "MSN"; Link speed: "50"; Link provider name: "MSN", Link IP address: "Branch NVGs Public IP"; Link BGP address: "Branch NVGs BGP address"; link ASN: "Branch NVGs ASN".

+    24. Connected the VPN site to the new Hub:

+        PSK: "Secret key"; Protocol: "IPsec"; IPsec: "Default";

+    25. Downloaded the configuration and added the necessary information to a new "Local Network Gateway":

+        IP address: "The vWANs Public IP"; Address Space: "10.65.0.0/16" BGP: "Enabled"; ASN: "65515"; BGP Peer ID address: "The vWANs BGP peer IP".

+    26. Configured a Site-to-Site connection on the Branch2 VPN GW with the LNG to the new Hub.
+    27. Verified that connection was established.
+    28. Created a VM in the Branch2 vnet and successfuly pinged the VM on the vnet and onprem.

 #### [10.
 Standard Load Balancer:](https://github.com/binals/azurenetworking/blob/master/Lab%2010%20Standard%20Load%20Balancer.pdf)

-    3. A "Web2" VM was created in the same location as "Web1" and with the same "web" ASG in Azure CLI (Baash Shell).
+    1. A "Web2" VM was created in the same location as "Web1" and with the same "web" ASG in Azure CLI (Baash Shell).

         Variables: